goooooouwa/writings/_posts/2019-03-27-english-resume.md

 In addition to ensuring the successful delivery of the product, I also improved several product features, including:

-  * Redesign the once complicated and incomprehensible supplier bidding interface to a new interface with clear logic and easy operation, which significantly reduces the difficulty of use and better user experience.
+  * Redesigned the once complicated and incomprehensible supplier bidding interface to a new interface with clear logic and easy operation, which significantly reduces the difficulty of use and better user experience.

   * Found missing an API that Dropbox Ruby SDK did not provide while implementing a feature, so submitted a Pull Request to the Dropbox Ruby SDK project which later merged by the maintainer.